wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The prefetch buffer, `prefetchBuffer_`, is also processed after the event buffer.
 We do not cover prefetching here, and we will also skip it in the rest of the section.

+Note that the second argument to `processEvent()` indicates whether the event is from the MSHR, or from the event buffer.
+The different between these two is that requests that are either internally generated (e.g., evictions and write backs), or cause cache misses will be allocated one or more slots in the Miss Status Handling Register (MSHR) file.
+These requests will be handled with the flag being `true`, indicating that the MSHR slot needs to be recycled, if the request is successfully processed.
+On the other hand, if an event can be fulfilled immediately, or the MSHR allocation itself is rejected (due to the MSHR being full), it will not be inserted into the MSHR, and the flag will be set to `false`.
+Detailed discussions on MSHRs are postponed to later section.

 An event in the `eventBuffer_` can be in one of the three states after being handled by `processEvent()`.
 First, if the event is successfully processed, and no more action is needed in the future, `processEvent()` will return `true`, and the event is removed from the buffer before being deallocated.